pMiszkin/Social-Media-SEO-Ecommerce-Tools/README.md

 <strong>Keyword research</strong>
 - [answerthepublic.com](https://answerthepublic.com/) - keyword research tool
 - [neilpatel.com](https://neilpatel.com/) - keyword research by domain and more.
 Ubersuggest.
+- [trends.google.com](trends.google.com) - It's a free tool from Google that shows the popularity of search queries over time.
+You can see how the search volume for a particular phrase has changed during a specific period and compare it with other phrases.

 ## E-commerce tools
 <strong>Products description</strong>